Azure/iotedgedev/README.md

     `iotedgedev init`

+1. Build IoT Edge Modules

+    `iotedgedev build`

+    > You can also combine build and deploy with `iotedgedev build --deploy`

-1. Build and Deploy Modules
+1. Deploy Modules to IoT Edge Device

-    `iotedgedev modules --build --deploy`
+    `iotedgedev deploy`

-1. Setup and Start the IoT Edge Runtime
+1. Start the IoT Edge Runtime

-    `iotedgedev runtime --setup --start`
+    `iotedgedev start`

 1. Monitor Messages sent from IoT Edge to IoT Hub

-    `iotedgedev iothub --monitor-events`
+    `iotedgedev monitor`

 ## Overview
 The **Azure IoT Edge Dev Tool** enables you to do all of the following with simple one-line CLI commands.

-1. **Install**: Install the Azure IoT Edge Dev Tool:
+1. **Start Container**: Install the Azure IoT Edge Dev Tool:

+    `docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v c:/temp/iotedge:/iotedge jongallant/iotedgedev`

+    This container includes all of the dependencies you need for IoT Edge development, including:

+    -

-    `pip install azure-iot-edge-dev-tool`
+    You can also directly install the tool with: `pip install azure-iot-edge-dev-tool`

-1. **Solution**: Create a new IoT Edge Solution that includes a sample module and all the the required configuration files.
+1. **Create Solution**: Create a new IoT Edge Solution that includes a sample module and all the the required configuration files.

-    `iotedgedev solution --create edgesolution1`
+    `iotedgedev solution edgesolution1`

+    `cd edgesolution1`

-1. **Azure**: Creates or selects your Azure IoT Hub and Edge Device and updates your Environment Variables.
+1. **Setup Azure**: Creates or selects your Azure IoT Hub and Edge Device and updates your Environment Variables.

-    `iotedgedev azure --setup`
+    `iotedgedev azure`

+    > This must be run from the root of your solution, so make sure you cd into the `edgesolution1` folder before you run this command.

 1. **Build & Deploy**: Build, Push and Deploy modules:

-    `iotedgedev modules --build --deploy`
+    `iotedgedev build --deploy`

-    > This will `build`, `publish`, `docker build, tag and push` and `deploy modules` to your IoT Edge device.
+    > This will `dotnet build`, `publish`, `docker build, tag and push` and `deploy modules` to your IoT Edge device.

+    If your module is not dotnet, then the dotnet build/publish steps will be skipped.

 1. **Setup & Start**: Setup and Start the IoT Edge Runtime:

-    `iotedgedev runtime --setup --start`
+    `iotedgedev start`

 1. **View Messages**: View Messages Sent from IoT Edge to IoT Hub:

-    `iotedgedev iothub --monitor-events`
+    `iotedgedev monitor`

 1. **View Logs**: View and Save Docker log files: